turkeyes/importannots/README.md

 Features:
 * use a queryword `skipto=<taskIndex>` to skip forward to the given `taskIndex`, for debugging purposes.

-#### `index.html`
-Find the section marked `<!-- vv CUSTOM EXPERIMENT MARKUP GOES HERE vv -->`, and add your custom HTML elements in that section (e.g. image divs, input boxes).
-Add `id`s to those HTML elements so you can easily refer to them with JQuery in the page's JavaScript (see `assets/js/custom.js`).

-#### `assets/js/custom.js`
-Fill out the 4 functions: `loadTasks`, `showTask`, `collectData`, and `validateTask`.
-These define behavior for loading initial data, displaying a task, storing data from a task, and validating a task.
-We recommmend starting by copying one of our template files: `assets/js/aggregate-template.js` if you have set `config.meta.aggregate=true` or `assets/js/no-aggregate-template.js` if you have set `config.meta.aggregate=false`.

 ### Setting up the MTurk task